Topological Localisation in Time from PT Symmetry: INTRODUCTION

-Inspired by the increasing evidence of time localisation of waves with a topological origin, we uncover the first rigorous framework that identifies localisation of waves at a temporal interface as a topological wave phenomenon across a broad class of models.
-The class is described by three properties: (1) the Schrödinger equation describes wave dynamics, (2) $\mathcal{PT}$ symmetry is present, and (3) the model has two levels or bands, with any number of spatial dimensions.
-At the centre of our approach is the identification of certain topological phases in a system of two parity-time symmetric levels in zero spatial dimensions.
-The existence of these phases is a consequence of the $\mathbb{Z}_2$ topological classification of imaginary-line-gapped zero-dimensional models in the non-Hermitian AI class \cite{kawabata2019symmetry, kitaev2001unpaired}; the present work identifies a physical consequence of this non-trivial classification for two levels or bands.
+Inspired by the increasing evidence of time localisation with a topological origin, we uncover the first rigorous framework that identifies localisation of waves at a temporal interface as a topological wave phenomenon across a broad class of models.
+The class is described by three properties: (1) the Schrödinger equation describes effective wave dynamics, (2) $\mathcal{PT}$ symmetry is present, and (3) the model describes two coupled modes or bands, with any number of spatial dimensions.
+At the centre of our approach is the identification of certain topological phases in a system of two parity-time-symmetric coupled modes.
+The existence of these phases is a consequence of the $\mathbb{Z}_2$ topological classification of imaginary-line-gapped zero-dimensional models in the non-Hermitian AI class \cite{kawabata2019symmetry, kitaev2001unpaired}; the present work identifies a physical consequence of this non-trivial classification for the case of two coupled modes or bands.
 Moreover, this notion of topology does not require space, or equivalently momentum, as an ingredient meaning the only dimension it is linked to is time.